 - 3 Affiliated University Colleges: Brescia, Huron, King’s

 - More than 400 undergraduate programs and over 160 Master’s and PhD programs.

 - Unique programs for high achieving students:

 Application Acknowledgement and Western Email

 Once you have completed your application for admission through the OUAC, you will receive an acknowledgement email from the Admissions Office.
-This email will provide you with your Western Student Number and give you step-by-step instructions on how to access your Student Center Account.
+This email will provide you with your Western Student Number and give you step-by-step instructions about how to access your Western Student Center Account.

 Semester Entry Points